VRLabs/Particle-Driver/README.md

 ## How to use

 Testing in Unity requires the [3.0 emulator by Lyuma](https://github.com/lyuma/Av3Emulator).
+(Tip: To debug your FX controller, enable the emulator, enter play mode, select the controller file you intend to debug, and then select the avatar.
+Leave "Animator To Debug" at Base.)

 The merged "ParticleDeath" layer is provided for you in the "FX.controller" as a template.
 Build your own logic and use this layer to run [Parameter Driver](https://docs.vrchat.com/docs/state-behaviors).